Install via Docker Compose

 compose.yml

-Minimum viable setup — port 3000, one named volume, one env var:
+Minimum viable setup — port 3000, one named volume, two env vars:

 services: